Advanced systems engineering research unit

 © vegefox.com / Adobe Stock

-Innovation management
+Innovation engineering

-In the innovation management group, we develop strategies, methods and tools to convert the innovation potential of digitalization into products, services and business models.
+In the innovation engineering group, we develop strategies, methods and tools to convert the innovation potential of digitalization into products, services and business models.
 In particular, we focus on identifying and evaluating new technologies, developing innovations in an agile, customer-centric manner and on the shift to data-driven services and business models.
 With innovative formats such as the corporate makeathon, we foster enthusiasm and inventiveness so that the team can develop solutions away from the core business environment.

 Hände an PC und Handy, darüber ist ein Analytics Dashboard eingeblendet.